Hutchinson-Lab/Hutchinson-Lab.github.io/_posts/2023-05-25-spatial-cross-validation.md

 Figure 1: Alaskan Birds Dataset.
 Training samples are from Katmai and Lake Clark, and test samples are from Aniakchak.
 Each red point represents a data point.
 </p>

-We explore five classification models: Ridge classifier (Ridge), Linear SVM (LSVM), K-Nearest Neighbors (KNN), Random Forest (RF), and Naive Bayes (NB), and compare their test errors with the CV error estimates (Table 1).
+We explored five classification models: Ridge classifier (Ridge), Linear SVM (LSVM), K-Nearest Neighbors (KNN), Random Forest (RF), and Naive Bayes (NB), and compared their test errors with the CV error estimates (Table 1).

 <p align="center">Table 1: Test errors (targets) and 10-fold CV estimates (best estimates in each column in bold).</p>